NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-toorop-dnsop-dns-catalog-zones.md

 nameserver to handle this condition correctly.

 {#zonereset}
-When the `<m-unique-N>` label of a member zone changes, all it's associated state MUST be reset, including the zone itself.
+When the `<m-unique-N>` label of a member zone changes, all its associated state MUST be reset, including the zone itself.
 This can be relevant for example when zone ownership is changed.
 In that case one does not want the new owner to inherit the metadata.
 Other situations might be resetting DNSSEC state, or forcing a new zone transfer.